gilramir/objregexp/README.md

 # Introduction

-Regular expressions are convenient mechanisms for doing some types of parsing of strings.
-But what if you aren't analyzing string?
+Regular expressions are convenient mechanisms for parsing strings.
+But what if you aren't analyzing strings?
-"Object" regular expressions are a way to use regular expressions on slices of arbitrary objects, instead of just strings.
+"Object" regular expressions are a way to use regular expressions on slices of arbitrary objects instead of strings.

 This library uses Go generics.
 The objects involved in the regular must satisfy the "comparable" constraint.

 To use this module, you have to define the "vocabulary" of the regular expression compiler.
 You create "object classes" (similar "character classes").
-On type of class is a function, which delcares if an object belongs to the class.
+One type of class is implemented by a function which declares if an object belongs to the class.
 Another type of class is an identity; a name is given to an object, and if the input object compares to it equally, then it is a member of the class.

-Given the classes, you can write regular expressions using basic regular expression syntax.
+Once you define the classes, you can write regular expressions using syntax similar to basic regular expression syntax.

 See the [module documentation](https://pkg.go.dev/github.com/gilramir/objregexp)